 - Over 61% of Canadians can recycle plastic bags in municipal recycling programs and more can drop off bags at depots and stores.
 To find out where, use the Plastic bag look-up tool

 - Chip bags and juice pouches are made of layers of flexible plastics laminated together to create properties that protect and preserve goods.
 They aren't collected in Canadian recycling programs yet but tests are underway to assess options.
 Find out more about laminates

-- Plastic film can prevent food spoilage and maintain hygiene in fresh goods, and reduce the amount of food sent to landfill.
+- Plastic film and overwrap can prevent food spoilage and maintain hygiene in fresh goods, and reduce the amount of food sent to landfill.
 For example, wrapping meat in ultrathin plastic can extend its shelf life by at least 21 days.
 Learn more in CPIA’s Plastic Packaging: Preventing Food Waste (2015) and How Packaging Contributes to Food Waste Prevention (Europe, 2014)

 - Grocery Carry Bag Sanitation “A Microbiological Study of Reusable Bags and `First or single-use’ Plastic Bags".